 The most obvious disadvantage of this method is that it can fail to deliver data in a real time mode.
 When you poll an API, you need to define clearly how often this will happen.
 Theoretically, you can poll it every other second, but most good APIs would impose limitations in terms of how often you’re allowed to do that and how much information you’re allowed to fetch in one go.
 So, let’s say you can schedule polling every three minutes.
 If data is processed faster than it is received, then you are bound to have delay in data processing.

 The other method involves setting up a webhook trigger.
 In this case, an API would send data to webhook triggers on its own while they would just sit there and wait for it.
 It can be considered as an ideal solution because then it doesn’t really matter how the API looks like.
 All you need is for the sending system to deliver data as soon as it is changed.

 Another advantage is that you would have very little to no delay between data receiving and data processing, because it will be automatically processed as soon as it arrives.

 But the drawback of this method is, opposite of polling an API, the lack of control of the data flow.
 The sending system will just keep delivering the same amount of data over and over again as soon as it will get confirmation that the previous batch was indeed delivered and e.g. stored in the message queue.
 There will be no way of limiting the amount of incoming data in case of emergency.

-An API that is a best fit for integration purposes is actually suitable for both methods described above.
+An API that is the best fit for integration purposes is actually suitable for both methods described above.
 Sometimes, though, one is preferred to the other.
 And while the second method is more or less universal (if you remember, with webhook triggers, we don’t care about the quality of API), it is the first method that reveals if an API is good or not.